Bible Search provided by bible.crosswalk.com, which is not affiliated with this site.

 Here's one entitled Daniel 11 - Antiochus and Antichrist Revisited.
 The author, David Guzik, does a fairly good and succinct job first establishing the controversy over the date of the writing of Daniel 11.
 Then he writes a nicely succinct overview of the events up through verse 35.
 However, at that point he moves into pre-millenial mode, claiming that the focus shifts to a "future fulfillment" at verse 36, and ends his account by speculating that the king of the North "may be Russia". *sigh*

-This page, Prophecy Fulfilled, is by Dale DePriest, but most of the content is attributed to one Philip Mauro.
+This page, Prophecy Fulfilled, is by Dale DePriest, but most of the content is attributed to one Philip Mauro, (possibly from The Seventy Weeks and the Great Tribulation).
 I don't know either of these gentlemen, but I found this one to be generally the most persuasive and coherent explanation of the entire chapter that I found in my search so far.

 History Pre-Written in Daniel 11 is another that would probably have to fall in the "comic relief" section.
 It begins with a serious-sounding indictment of "historically uneducated Christians".
 Unfortunately, it finishes a page or two later by amply demonstrating what this means, as the author is finally reduced to guessing that "maybe" the United States will be the "King of the South", and reporting a theory his grandfather had on verse 40.
 Ah, well.